ArmaanMcleod/azure-managed-identity-scripts/README.md

 # Azure Managed Identity Scripts

 Some scripts I have written which are helpful when interacting with Managed Identities in Azure.
+This is a work in progress, and I'm using it for future reference.

 The documentation at [MSDN](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) is a good starting point for managed identities, which is the best way to interact securly with Azure resources.